LowIQCoder/SSAD/README.md

 ## About Graphit

-Graphit offers a distinctive approach to studying and developing new courses.
+Graphit provides a unique method for creating and studying new courses.
+This project is integrated within the InnoDataHub ecosystem.

 Some features of Graphit: